jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 Alternately, you can break the black box, and manually add the needed script &amp; CSS link tags in your layout.
 This allows you to group the files tag together in the proper places, CSS at the top, JS at the bottom.
 But, you must know all the JS files all component of the page need, including all dependencies they have.
 And if you are putting these in a layout file, then you’ll need to put all the JS files needed for all pages anywhere on the site.

 Wouldn’t it be great if there was a way to automatically figure out just the files we need for a certain page, and include just those, without us having to do a lot of thinking about it.
-Isn’t that the type of thing we invented computers for?
+Isn’t that the type of thing we invented computers for

 Monorail also lacked such a manager, but Monorail has neither the major corporate sponsor nor the large user community base of ASP.NET MVC, where I figured *someone* would have written one.
 I wrote a manager like this for Monorail, so I guess that someone is going to be me… which leads us to the **JavascriptHelper.**